yhoiseth/python-prediction-scorer/README.md

     true_alternative_index=1,
 )

-print(str(ordered_categorical.calculate(prediction))) # '0.2350'
+print(ordered_categorical.calculate(prediction)) # Decimal('0.2350')
 ```

 ## Changelog

 See [CHANGELOG.md](CHANGELOG.md).

-## Design goals and decisions
+## Goals and judgment calls

-With the design of this library, I am trying to achieve the following goals.
+With this library, I am trying to achieve the following goals.

+- Feature complete
+- Easy to read (for as many people as possible)
+- Easy and predictable to use (with modern tools)

+### Feature complete

+There are many ways to score and compare predictions, some more complicated than others.
+For example, consider the case where many people make multiple forecasts on the same question over a period of time.
+We want to award being right early, which means comparing early forecasts to early forecasts, late forecasts to late forecasts, and aggregating them all together.

+The library should handle even such advanced cases.

 ### Easy to read (for as many people as possible)

-The code should be easy to read, even for people who don't know math or Python well.
+The code should be easy to read, even for people who don’t know math or Python well.

-To achieve this, I've opted for an object-oriented design rather than, say, the array approach used by [NumPy](https://numpy.org/).
+To achieve this, I’ve opted for an object-oriented design rather than, say, the array approach used by [NumPy](https://numpy.org/).
 The result is a more verbose and explicit API.
-I also try to not use advanced Python features (which many don't understand).
+I also try to not use advanced Python features (which many don’t understand).

 ### Easy and predictable to use (with modern tools)

 The library should be easy to use, and the results should be predictable and correct.

-To achieve this, I've made the following decisions:

 - Type hints and annotations wherever possible (this also makes the code easier to read).
-Use a modern IDE like [PyCharm](https://www.jetbrains.com/pycharm/) and a type checker like [mypy](http://mypy-lang.org/) to benefit from this.
+Use a modern IDE like [PyCharm](https://www.jetbrains.com/pycharm/) and/or a type checker like [mypy](http://mypy-lang.org/) to benefit from this.
 - The [Decimal](https://docs.python.org/3/library/decimal.html) data type rather than floats.
-This makes the library a bit more involved to use if you don't use decimals in your code, but you won't get unexpected return values like 3.3000000000000003.
+This makes the library a bit more involved to use if you don’t use decimals in your code, but you won’t get unexpected return values like 3.3000000000000003.
 - Assertions so the code fails early instead of producing incorrect results.
 For example, creating an instance of the `Prediction` class will fail if you pass it probabilities that sum to anything else than 100.
 - Probabilities as percentages, not decimals.
-Most people think in terms of percentages — e.g. "it's 50 % likely," not "it's 0.50 likely."
+Most people think in terms of percentages, not decimals — e.g., “50 % likely,” not “0.50 likely.”
 - Automated tests to make sure that we get the expected results.
 - Immutability where possible in order to prevent bugs.
+- [Semantic versioning](https://semver.org/) in order to make it easy to deal with changes.

+## Issues

+Please [open an issue on GitHub](https://github.com/yhoiseth/python-prediction-scorer/issues/new) if you discover any problems or potential for improvement.

 ## Contributing

-Please [open an issue on GitHub](https://github.com/yhoiseth/python-prediction-scorer/issues/new) if you discover any problems or potential for improvement.

 See [CONTRIBUTING.md](CONTRIBUTING.md).